-A redesign proposal for Artshop's
+A design proposal for Artshop's e-commerce website

 Fougaro is a unique multipurpose arts venue in Nafplio, Greece.
 It is comprised of different spaces which promote art, education, innovation, and community engagement.
 Tourists and locals who visit Fougaro usually want to keep a small part of it with them before they go.
 Some visitors and art enthusiasts may also be looking for special gifts.
 Fougaro's small store, called "The Artshop", fulfills these needs by offering a number of for purchase items like art objects, books, office accessories, jewellery, children’s products, and more.
 Apart from its physical store, The Artshop also has an e-shop where the visitors can go through the products in their own time and from wherever they choose.